splunk/opentelemetry-rust-custom/examples/README.md

 - opentelemetry(tracing)
 - opentelemetry-jaeger

+## backward-compatibility
+**Tracing**

+This example uses following crates from this repo:
+- opentelemetry
+- opentelemetry-sdk
+- opentelemetry-otlp
+- opentelemetry-semantic-conventions

 The application is built using `tokio`.

 Check this example if you want to understand *how to integrate tracing with opentelemetry*.